 Describe the standards and procedures used to monitor activities carried out in furtherance of the plan and used to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements

 During the program year, the CDBG Department continues to proceed in accordance with the management process set forth in the consolidated plan.
 The CDBG Program is under the direction and oversight of the City Manager and the Community Development Director.
 One full-time employee, a CDBG Coordinator, is responsible for administering and implementing all funded activities, preparing the 5-Year Consolidated Plan and Annual Action Plans, program and project recordkeeping, adherence to federal and state program-related regulations and statutes.
-A CDBG Funding Commission represented by the Mayor & Commissioners represent each area of the city divided into wards similar to census tracts.
-The Mayor and Commissioners are from different backgrounds and a highly diverse group of individuals.
-The Mayor and Commissioners assist the CDBG Coordinator and City Manager in the review and recommendation of proposals to be funded with CDBG resources.
+A CDBG Funding Commission represented by three City Commissioners, who each represent an area of the city divided into wards similar to census tracts.
+The City Commissioners are from different backgrounds and a highly diverse group of individuals.
+In addition to the City Commissioners, there are also three at-large members from the community who have also have diverse backgrounds.
+The Funding Commission assists the CDBG Coordinator in the review and recommendation of proposals to be presented to the Mayor and City Commissioners to be funded with CDBG resources.

 Monitoring is conducted on a regular basis in a manner consistent with the HUD regulatory guidelines that apply to CDBG funds.
 Depending on the nature of the funds’ usage, different eligibility and compliance factors may be reviewed.
-CDBG Department staff keeps continuous contact with sub-recipients during the duration of the project.
+CDBG Department staff maintain contact with subrecipients during the duration of the project.
 Funds are not released unless the CDBG staff has all supporting, satisfactory documentation in order.
-Annual on-site monitoring visits follow the sub recipient monitoring checklist to ensure comprehensive monitoring is completed.
-For projects following Davis-Bacon requirements, staff meets with subrecipients before any bids are solicited and with contractors before any work can begin.
+Annual on-site monitoring visits follow the subrecipient monitoring checklist to ensure comprehensive monitoring is completed.
+For projects following Davis-Bacon requirements, staff meet with subrecipients before any bids are solicited and with contractors before any work can begin.

-The City of Enid requires subrecipients to submit accomplishment reports on at least a quarterly basis.
+The City of Enid requires subrecipients to submit accomplishment reports with each claim submission.
 Subrecipients must submit notarized affidavits with each claim, as well as itemized invoice, ledger balance sheet, and proof of all receipts for expenditures.

 All disbursements must be approved by the Mayor and City Commissioners at regular monthly meetings before checks are disbursed.